atrocore/atropim/README.md

   <br><br>
 </p>

-**[AtroPIM](https://www.atropim.com) is an open-source Product Information Management (PIM) system for companies with complex product data.** It is API-first, modular, and configurable through the user interface.
-AtroPIM is built with PHP and Svelte and published under the GNU GPLv3 license.
+<p align="center"><b><a href="https://www.atropim.com">AtroPIM</a> is an open-source product information management (PIM) system designed for companies with complex product data and those who need more than just a flexible PIM.
+It is API-first, modular, and configurable through the user interface.</b></p>

 Manufacturers, wholesalers, and distributors use AtroPIM to consolidate product information in one system and distribute it to online shops, marketplaces, print catalogs, ERP systems, and partner portals.